Indonesia’s first OTT video service

 Genflix was able to transcode more than 10,000 video assets through the workflow while enabling its video team to store, transcode, and manage content centrally with much greater efficiency than was previously possible.

-“CloudCover brought a highly experienced and committed team to our workflow transformation,” said Greeny Dewayanti, Director of Marketing and Product.
-“The result was an all-new workflow built on AWS that delivered a big impact and value to our business.
-CloudCover offers exactly what we look for in a partner.”
+“CloudCover brought a highly experienced and committed team to our workflow transformation, the result was an all-new workflow built on AWS that delivered a big impact and value to our business.”